The best vacuum cleaners we tested

-Over the course of more than six months, we tested top-rated vacuums of every type — including cordless stick, robot, canister, handheld and upright vacuums — to make it easy for you to choose the best vacuum for your needs.
+Throughout the year, our team of testers stays busy putting the top-rated vacuums of every type — like cordless stick, robot, canister, handheld and upright vacuums — through their paces to make it easy for you to choose the best vacuum for your needs.

-So whether you live in a small apartment or a spacious home, need to clean up after pets or kids, or just want to stay on top of messes as soon as they happen, we’ve brought together the best vacuums from our testing to make sure you’re getting the right tool for the job.
+So, whether you live in a small apartment or a spacious home, need to clean up after pets or kids or want to stay on top of messes as soon as they happen, we’ve brought together the best vacuums from our testing to make sure you’re getting the right tool for the job.
+Each pick below is our best-tested pick from its relative guide.
+For additional options across any vacuum type, visit the guide links below.

 A standout in all our testing, the Shark Rotator Professional Lift-Away NV501 combines excellent maneuverability and great cleaning power.

-This impressive cordless option tackles even the toughest cleaning tasks on surfaces ranging from high-pile carpet to hard floors, capably and powerfully sucking up even pet hair as well as dirt and dust.
+This impressive cordless option tackles even the toughest cleaning tasks on surfaces ranging from high-pile carpets to hard floors, capably and powerfully sucking up even pet hair as well as dirt and dust.

 Easiest to charge, empty and use, this handheld vacuum from trusted Black + Decker comes with a large capacity canister and convenient built-in attachments, perfect for any small cleanup.

 Powerful, maneuverable and built to last, the Miele Classic C1 Turbo Team has six suction speeds and lots of helpful tools.
-Perfect for hard floors, low carpets and rugs, upholstery and even dusting.
+It's perfect for hard floors, low carpets and rugs, upholstery and even dusting.

 Smarter and more powerful than any other robot vacuum we tested, the iRobot j7+ comes also comes packed with simpler mapping.